KU-Blockchain/xrp-docs/README.md

 Lauren wants to do a hackathon with XRP
 ### Goal
 How to read and write out of the blockchain

+We will be utilizing the `gh repo clone XRPLF/xrpl-dev-portal` for referencing documentation on XRP

 ### Reference
 Develop a basic understanding of the XRP Ledger's consensus mechanism.
 [Documentation](https://xrpl.org/concepts.html)

 ### Key Concepts
 **Understanding what Consensus is**